-Renewable Energy.
+Renewable Energy

 While there is interest in renewable energy in the City, a lack of local control over large-scale wind and solar projects can limit the amount of land available for agriculture, development, or other purposes.
+See Chapter 4: Utilities and Community Facilities for more information about renewable energy.

-Water Quality and Quantity.
+Water Quality and Quantity

 Groundwater faces several threats that impact its quality and available quantity.
 Historically, Nitrate and Atrazine have been a concern in Portage County.
 Nitrate generally comes from both rural and urban sources, especially from fertilizers and septic systems.
 Atrazine is an agricultural herbicide, which is now banned in portions of Portage County.
 Finally, high-capacity wells and Confined Animal Feeding Operations (CAFOs) raise concerns over the availability and quality of groundwater in the County as they withdraw large amounts of water.
 Additionally, urban and rural land use patterns affect the quality of surface water, impacting the environment and outdoor recreation in the City.
 Ground and surface water issues impact local agriculture, drinking water, and outdoor recreation.